top of page

 • Writer's pictureGalina Blankenship

-Brief History of Punctuation: From Greeks to Geeks
+A Brief History of Punctuation: From Greeks to Irish Geeks to Minimalists to Digitalist Textspeak

 Quote about punctuation by Samuel Coleridge

-With the spread of Christianity across Europe, facilitated through the distribution of handwritten Latin-based Bibles, punctuation became indispensable in ensuring proper readability aloudfor the God's book could not be allowed to be misread!
+With the spread of Christianity across Europe, facilitated through the distribution of handwritten Latin-based Bibles, punctuation became indispensable in ensuring proper readability aloudfor the God's word could not be allowed to be misread!

 When St. Jerome translated the Bible into Latin (c.
 A.D.
 400), he insisted that the new translation be further copied in a format used by Roman oratory teachers.
-They practiced dividing the reading text into sections of phrases (sense-units), each sense-unit starting from a new indented line.
+Due to the lack of any separation marks in writing, Roman instructors practiced dividing the reading text into sections of phrases (sense-units), each sense-unit starting from a new indented line (logical!).

 Although Latin was the foundation of most Western European languages, they had already begun diverting from their parent language.
 As helpful as the new educational format was, it remained insufficient.
 Most Europeans did not know Latin or were simply illiterate, needing as much guidance in reading as their non-Latin counterparts.

-The Bible was the first best punctuated book!
+The Bible was the first properly punctuated book!

 The written word remained secondary to the spoken word well into the Late Middle Ages.
 In trade and legal areas, written deeds of land or wills did not become legally binding in England until the 17th century.
 The flimsiness of written documents and, most importantly, their susceptibility to forgery, did not inspire confidence in pragmatically minded property owners.

-With the invention of printing in the 15th century, the entire continent began to effectively transform into a writing and reading culture. led to a mass production of books.
-With the growing accessibility and popularity of reading, along with the societal encouragement of public literacy, reading aloud slowly gave way to silent reading.
-The speed of reading printed books silently as opposed to reading handwritten manuscripts aloud increased exponentially.
+With the invention of printing in the 15th century (c.
+1450–1800), the entire European continent, including England, and beyond began to effectively transform into a global culture of readers and writers.
+With the growing accessibility and popularity of reading, along with the societal encouragement of public literacy, reading aloud gave way to silent reading.
+The speed of reading silently, as opposed to reading handwritten manuscripts aloud, increased exponentially, underscoring the usefulness of punctuation and the need to standardize writing conventions.

 By the 16th century, punctuation was largely reworked and further augmented as part of a uniform writing and grammar system for a growing population of readers.
-The new in-the-line punctuation now included ending sentences with a colon or a full stop (period), the occasional use of parentheses, a prettier comma, and the newly invented semicolon, both denoting corresponding pauses.
+The new in-the-line punctuation now included ending sentences with a colon or a full stop (period), a prettier comma, the newly invented semicolon (all of them denoting pauses of varying lengths), and the occasional use of parentheses.

 As writing grew increasingly autonomous from, and equivalent to, speech, it came to be understood as communicating directly with our minds through our eyes.
-The growing importance of self-contained writing and, with that, of the original author turn a literary endeavor into a highly regarded, even celebrated area of writing (and reading) literature.
+The growing importance of self-contained writing and, with that, of the original authorship transformed a literary endeavor into a highly regarded, even celebrated, literary achievement.

 Quote about punctuation from H.W. & E.G. Fowler, The King’s English [p.
 233-234]